Discover crystal clear water at the Lake Eacham Crater Lakes, an extinct volcanic crater lake in the Atherton Tablelands near Cairns.

 No, not the planet.

-This refers to the geological formation of a volcanic crater that formed somewhere between the Pleistocene (10 000 years ago) or the Pliocene (2 million years ago).
+This refers to the geological formation of a volcanic crater that formed somewhere between the Pleistocene (10,000 years ago) and the Pliocene (2 million years ago).

 How deep is Lake Eacham?

 Lake Eacham is 65 metres deep at the deepest point.
 People actually go scuba diving here!
 The deeper water is found in the center of the lake.
 In saying that, you won't notice as the water depth drops significantly as soon as you swim out a couple of metres.